fsmk/CS-VTU-Lab-Manual/VTU/Sem7/Networks_Lab/07CRC16Bit/CRC.md

 > In the CRC method, a certain number of check bits, often called a checksum, are appended to the message being transmitted.
 The receiver can determine whether or not the check bits agree with the data, to ascertain with a certain degree of probability whether or not an error occurred in transmission.

-> If an error occurred, the receiver sends a “negative acknowledgement” (NAK) back to the sender, requesting that the message be retransmitted.
+> If an error occurred, the receiver sends a "negative acknowledgement" (NAK) back to the sender, requesting that the message be retransmitted.
 The technique is also sometimes applied to data storage devices, such as a disk drive.
 In this situation each block on the disk would have check bits, and the hardware might automatically initiate a reread of the block when an error is detected, or it might report the error to software.
-The material that follows speaks in terms of a “sender” and a “receiver” of a “message,” but it should be understood that it applies to storage writing and reading as well.
+The material that follows speaks in terms of a "sender" and a "receiver" of a "message," but it should be understood that it applies to storage writing and reading as well.

 >